An Algorithm for the Separation-Preserving Transition of Clusterings: The Main Strategy and Important Tools

 In the following, we write $c_{ij}(s) = x_j^T s_i$, so it becomes clear that (\ref{equivalence:linearopt}) maximizes the linear objective function $c(s) \in \mathbb{R}^{n \cdot k}$ over $\mathcal{T}^=$.
 (We will continue to use the notation $c(s)$ for such an objective function constructed from a site vector $s$ in the remainder of the paper.)
 Due to this is equivalent to a maximization of the linear objective function $s \in \mathbb{R}^{k \cdot d}$, the site vector itself, over $\mathcal{P}^=$.
-We obtain the following proposition. \begin{proposition}[\cite{Borgwardt2010}] A clustering $C$ is a constrained LSA to the site vector $s \in \mathbb{R}^{d \cdot k}$ if and only if it maximizes $c(s)$ over $\mathcal{T}^=$, respectively if it maximizes $s$ over $\mathcal{P}^=$.
-Equivalently, there exists a separating power diagram with respect to sites $s$ for $C$. \end{proposition}
+We obtain the following proposition. \begin{proposition}[\cite{Borgwardt2010}] A clustering $C$ is a constrained LSA to the site vector $s \in \mathbb{R}^{d \cdot k}$ if and only if it maximizes $c(s)$ over $\mathcal{T}^=$ or, equivalently, if it maximizes $s$ over $\mathcal{P}^=$. \end{proposition}

-In particular, this means that the vertices of partition polytopes $\mathcal{P}^=$ are in one-to-one correspondence to separable clusterings \cite{BarnesHoffmanRothblum1992,HwangOnnRothblum1998}.
-In fact, they allow for a separating power diagram where no items are on the boundary of cells \cite{BorgwardtHappach2019}.
+Under mild assumptions, the vertices of a partition polytope $\mathcal{P}^=$ are in one-to-one correspondence to separable clusterings \citep{BarnesHoffmanRothblum1992,HwangOnnRothblum1998}.
+In fact, they allow a separating power diagram where no items are on the boundary of cells.
 Again, we identify the vertices with their encoded clusterings.